fermmm/group-date/readme/deploying-aws.md

 To check if the database connection is working between EC2 (Beanstalk) and Neptune connect using SSH and then follow [these instructions](https://docs.amazonaws.cn/en_us/neptune/latest/userguide/access-graph-gremlin-rest.html).
 The curl command should return something.

-## Migrating database content from Gremlin Server to AWS Neptune

-When using gremlin server the database content is saved as GraphML (XML) in the database-backups folder.
-If you want to migrate that into Neptune this repo includes a converter from GraphML to CSV (The format Neptune can import), is [this](https://github.com/awslabs/amazon-neptune-tools/tree/master/graphml2csv) python script they did with an issue fixed.

-Below are the instructions to perform the migration.
+## Loading a database backup

+Neptune already has a backup system but it's limited if you don't pay.
+So there is another alternative backup loading and saving system I did.
+Using that you can load a database content file in 2 supported formats XML (GraphML) or the official CSV.
+If you want to load a backup saved in XML format you will need an extra step for converting that into CSV, this project includes [this](https://github.com/awslabs/amazon-neptune-tools/tree/master/graphml2csv) python script to do that conversion, the version in this repo it's a little improved.

-### Setup AWS to make the migration:
+### Setup AWS to enable database backup loading:

-1. Login to AWS with the root user and follow [these steps](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-IAM.html) to allow Neptune to access the S3 Bucket where the CSV files will be located later.
+1. Login to AWS with the root user and follow [these steps](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-IAM.html) to allow Neptune to access the S3 Bucket where the CSV files will be located later (it's required by AWS to store the files there before loading them).
    There is a missing detail in these steps: Under the title **"Creating the Amazon S3 VPC Endpoint"** there is a step that says: **"Choose the Service Name com.amazonaws.region.s3"**, when you search for that you may find 2 services with that name, select the one of type **"Gateway"**.

 2. Open the [IAM Roles list](https://console.aws.amazon.com/iamv2/home#/roles) and click the IAM role you created in the previous step, then copy the role ARN, looks like this: **"arn:aws:iam::123456789012:role/NeptuneLoadFromS3"**, open the .env file and paste as the value of **AWS_CSV_IAM_ROLE_ARN**.

-3. In the .env file there are two more values to set:
+3. In the .env file there are some values to set:

    **AWS_REGION**: You must complete that value with the region you are using, something that looks like: us-east-1